The Japanese Magazines That Defined 90s Streetwear Culture

 Streetwear’s Sophistication

 Not a 90s publication, but an unmissable entry when diving into Shoichi Aoki’s magazine lineup.
 TUNE, launched in 2004, was Aoki’s quieter follow-up to STREET and FRUiTS.
-While its predecessors were vibrant and raw, TUNE offered a more polished take on streetwear, reflecting the evolution of the culture into something more refined.
+While its predecessors were raw, TUNE offered a more polished take on streetwear, reflecting the evolution of the culture into something more refined.

 tune magazine japanese fashion magazine